 Fox hunting is similar, im sure there are better ways of controlling foxes, but banning fox hunting did seem to be motivated in part by toff bashing.

 When will Labour crack down on anglers?
 Or is that a working class passtime.

-It'd not the toffs who'll suffer if its ended it's the locals who are employed in the industry.
+The locals will find other work.
+Tourism will rise when the Highlands have more to offer.It'd not the toffs who'll suffer if its ended it's the locals who are employed in the industry.
 I thought labour or any government were about creating jobs.

 At least you can eat the birds unlike 'The unspeakable in pursuit of the uneatable'.

 If they want to stop cruelty to animals perhaps they should also consider looking at KFC chickens which are raised in stinking cr@p filled sheds crammed in by their thousands.

 But the plastic sheeted fruit fields of Kent and the vast wheat prairies of the fens are also totally unnatural too, the British countryside as we know it is a man made industrial landscape.
 I don’t see Labour calling to ban those industries.There is an argument that grouse hunting is doing huge environmental damage to the Highlands, it's essentially a biodiversity desert with anything that threatens the grouse population being exterminated, even illegally in the case of protected raptors being poisoned with impunity.
 Those heather-clad hills aren't natural, they should be forested and teeming with life.
 I'm all for the reintroduction of native species and the entire Highlands becoming a protected national park, encouraged to return to a natural condition.